ParamITNL/fs22-AnimalHelperMod/README.md

 The following features are planned to be implemented in a feature release:

-1. Filling the different foodgroups with the different filltypes available, so you can reach a 100% productivity.
+- [x] Filling the different foodgroups with the different filltypes available, so you can reach a 100% productivity.
-    1. Use the FillTypes available in your storage first to feed the animals.
-If no food is available, it will be bought.
+- [ ] #2
-    2. I will try to choose the filltype based on the price of the materials.
-The cheapest FillType will be the one used to fill the group.
+- [ ] Choose fillType based on the price of the materials.
+Use the cheapest fillType.
-2. Translation of the different messages/texts.
+- [ ] Translation of the different messages/texts.
 (Help is appreciated)
-3. By request: I'll try to use materials stored in your silos.
-If the food is available in the Silo, no costs will be calculated.
-4. [#10](/../../issues/10) - Determine filling of straw yes/no by the availability of a Straw Pit
+- [ ] [#10](/../../issues/10) - Determine filling of straw yes/no by the availability of a Straw Pit

 ## Untested
 I still have to test the mod.
 I cannot guarantee it will work errorfree.
 I played a bit with it for now, with only a few basic husbandries and it seems to work.
 But, as mentioned before, no guarantee can or wil be given this mod works correct.
 I hope to be able to test it some more soon.